mahendrapaipuri/ceems/website/docs/components/ceems-lb.md

 ## Multi cluster support

-A single deployment of CEEMS load balancer is capable of loading balancing traffic between different replicated TSDB instances of multiple clusters.
+A single deployment of CEEMS load balancer is capable of loading balancing traffic between different replicated TSDB/Pyroscope instances of multiple clusters.
 Imagine there are two different clusters, one for SLURM and one for Openstack, in a DC.
-Slurm cluster has two dedicated TSDB instances where data is replicated between them and the same for Openstack cluster.
+Slurm cluster has two dedicated TSDB/Pyroscope instances where data is replicated between them and the same for Openstack cluster.
-Thus, in total, there are four TSDB instances, two for SLURM cluster and two for Openstack cluster.
-A single instance of CEEMS load balancer can route the traffic between these four different TSDB instances by targeting the correct cluster.
+Thus, in total, there are four TSDB/Pyroscope instances, two for SLURM cluster and two for Openstack cluster.
+A single instance of CEEMS load balancer can route the traffic between these four different TSDB/Pyroscope instances by targeting the correct cluster.

 However, in the production with heavy traffic a single instance of CEEMS load balancer might not be a optimal solution.
 In that case, it is however possible to deploy a dedicated